mig82/viskit/README.md

     viskit set-vis-version|svv path/to/KonyVisEnterpriseX.Y.Z path/to/workspace/FooApp

-When working with two or more projects developed using different versions of Vis, it is very cumbersome to switch between them.
+When working with two or more projects developed using different versions of Vis **Classic**, it is very cumbersome to switch between them.
 Projects developed with Vis versions older than the one you have installed can only be opened if you upgrade them.
-Projects developed with Vis versions more recent than the one you have installed can only be opened if you upgrade your installation, and then any upgrade will likely result in a version more recent than the one your project actually needed.
+Projects developed with Vis versions more recent than the one you have installed can only be opened if you upgrade your installation, and then any upgrade may result in a more recent version than the one your project actually needs.

 This forces you to either keep multiple installations of Vis or to manually switch the plugins in your Vis installation.
 This command attempts to help you shuffle the plugins